Overionised/dotfiles/README.md

 # dotfiles

 this are my dotfiles.
-If a dotfile that I have is heavily inspired by someone elses work, Ill credit them.
+If a dotfile that I have is heavily inspired by someone elses work, I'll credit them.

 # waybar based off of: #